seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Come, take away.
 Lavinia, go with me:
-I’ll to thy closet; and go read with thee
+I'll to thy closet; and go read with thee
 Sad stories chanced in the times of old.
 Come, boy, and go with me: thy sight is young,
 And thou shalt read when mine begin to dazzle.